odoo/documentation/accounting/payables/supplier_bills/manage.rst

 Purchasing service products does not trigger a delivery order.

-Managing Vendor Bills
+Managing Vendor Invoices
 ---------------------

-When you receive a Vendor Bill for a previous purchase, be sure to record it in the Purchases application under the **Control Menu**.
-You need to create a new vendor bill even if you already registered a purchase order.
+When you receive a Vendor Invoice for a previous purchase, be sure to record it in the Purchases application under the **Control Menu**.
+You need to create a new vendor invoice even if you already registered a purchase order.

 .. image:: ./media/manage06.png
   :align: center

-The first thing you will need to do upon creating a Vendor Bill is to select the appropriate Vendor as this will also pull up any associated accounting or pricelist information.
-From there, you can choose to specify any one or multiple Purchase Orders to populate the Vendor Bill with.
+The first thing you will need to do upon creating a Vendor Invoice is to select the appropriate Vendor as this will also pull up any associated accounting or pricelist information.
+From there, you can choose to specify any one or multiple Purchase Orders to populate the Vendor Invoice with.
 When you select a Purchase Order from the list, Twenty20 will pull any uninvoiced products associated to that Purchase Order and automatically populate that information below.
-If you are having a hard time finding the appropriate Vendor bill, you may search through the list by inputting the vendor reference number or your internal purchase order number.
+If you are having a hard time finding the appropriate Vendor invoice, you may search through the list by inputting the vendor reference number or your internal purchase order number.